How a "side project" helped fast-track my promotion at Amazon

 Part of my job was consulting.
 We host office hours to answer questions from our users - software engineers, product managers, and other data scientists at Amazon.
 I noticed that they often ask similar questions and even want to test similar features.
 However, because the users come from different teams, they don't know what each other is testing, and it's hard for them to learn the lessons to gain new perspectives and avoid the same mistakes.

 At that time, my manager and I wanted to start a new project - a meta-analysis of all the experimentations running over the past year.
 I don't recall the exact number, but it's in the hundreds.
-We ranked the experiments based on p-value, sample size, and a few other criteria to identify the experiments that drove the most significant changes.
+We ranked the experiments based on p-value, sample size, and other criteria to identify the experiments that drove the most significant changes.

 We quickly realized that we were the only team with access to ALL the learnings from the experiments.
 When I think about the questions our users asked, I know that if we share those learnings with them, explain what happened in those successful experiments, what best practices they followed, and what new things they tested, other teams will be inspired and develop better ideas.